EAiler/website/content/authors/admin/_index.md

 ---
 I am a PhD candidate at HelmholtzAI in Munich, under the supervision of [Niki Kilbertus](https://nikikilbertus.info). \
 \
 Industry experience taught me that machine learning algorithms are still lacking acceptance and fail to provide much desired explanations.
 My research concentrates on bringing a causal view point to machine learning.
-More precisely, those interests include questions around cause-effect estimation, how experiments can help to inform our algorithms and how the definition of causality might bring us closer to a proper understanding of the world.
+More precisely, those interests include questions around cause-effect estimation, how experiments can help to inform our algorithms and how different definitions of causality might bring us closer to interpretable machine learning.

 **Interests:** \
 Causality, Interpretable Machine Learning, Experimental Design, Causality in Time Series